cjkees/The-Sustainability-Class/README.md

 #### _Hypotheses_
 1. Census Tracts with lower median incomes will experience lower access to green spaces
-2. There is a spatial relationshhip between communities with low access to green spaces
+2. There is a spatial relationship between communities with low access to green spaces

 #### _Motivation_
 My motivation for pursuing this topic is to better understand which communities in the Bay Area are most excluded from sustainable developments.
 Having grown up in Alameda County, I call the Bay Area my home and would like to have a positive impact as a future planner in these communities.